michellemetni/racks/README.md

 kubectl get pvc -n racks

-Expected results:

--Application and database pods in Running state

--PersistentVolumeClaim in Bound state

--NodePort service exposed

--Accessing the Application
+# 9.Accessing the Application

 The application can be accessed through the NodePort service:

 http://localhost:30080.
 This confirms successful deployment and external access via Kubernetes.

-Configuration and Secrets:
+# 10.Configuration and Secrets:

 -Application configuration is managed using Kubernetes ConfigMaps